 Included Meals: Lunch, Dinner

+DAY 2

 Flying Mountain Trail

 1-2 miles, easy to moderate.
 Beech Mt.
-North Ridge Trail; 2 miles, moderate OR Ship Harbor Trail; 1-2 miles, easy
+North Ridge Trail; 2 miles, moderate or Ship Harbor Trail; 1-2 miles, easy

 Today's walks take place on the "quiet side" of Mount Desert Island, the western, less-traveled side.
 This morning, you hike Flying Mountain, which rises 284 feet, giving you extraordinary views of Somes Sound below.
 Enjoy free time in Southwest Harbor before lunch on your own, where you might enjoy a lobster roll.
-Your leader presents you with two options for this afternoon.
+After visiting the Bass Harbor lighthouse, one of the most photographed lighthouses in Maine, your guide presents you two options for this afternoon.
 For those who want a more challenging option, a walk on Beech Mountain gives an excellent overview of the region.
 The trail gradually ascends the western flank of the mountain with views of Long Pond and Blue Hill from across the sparkling waters of Blue Hill Bay.
 At the summit, near a closed fire tower, you look over the towns of Southwest Harbor and Northeast Harbor, the entrance to Somes Sound, and the Cranberry Isles lying offshore to the south.
 The trail descends some rocky ledges before looping back to the trailhead in Somesville.

 If you prefer a more relaxed walk, Ship Harbor Trail offers a view of quintessential Maine coastal scenery.
 This easy figure-eight trail leads to the tranquil shoreline of Ship Harbor and exits through a cool forest of spruce and cedar trees.

-This evening, you dine at your hotel restaurant while taking in the view of the beautiful harbor.
+This evening, you dine at your hotel restaurant while taking in the view of the beautiful Northeast Harbor.

+Accommodation: Asticou Inn, Northeast Harbor

 Included Meals: Breakfast, Dinner

+DAY 3

+Little Cranberry Island.
+Independent exploration of Bar Harbor

+3-4 miles, easy to moderate

+Today you discover one of the secluded islands off Mount Desert's southern coast.
+After breakfast